So you’ve been thinking about getting a boat, but can’t decide if it’s for you. Well, my friend, you have come to the right place.

 I don’t mind cleaning my boat; in fact, I kind of like it.
-What I don’t like is cleaning the boat after the long day on the water.
+What I don’t like is cleaning the boat after a long day on the water.
 It’s the worst thing trying to clean while sunburned and exhausted.

 Something is Almost Always Broken

-I don’t care if you buy the biggest mega yacht, or a 15-year-old runabout, there’s always going to be something wrong on the boat.
+I don’t care if you buy the biggest mega yacht or a 15-year-old runabout.
+There’s always going to be something wrong on the boat.

 It could be a loose handrail.
 It could be some bolts that are coming off.
 It could be lines and hoses that keep wanting to come disconnected.
 There is always something.